SlicerMorph/S_2020/Day_1/ImageStacks/ImageStacks.md

 2. Image spacing in this dataset is provided in the accompanying left_side_damaged__rec.log file as 35.28 micron.
 Enter this value in millimeters as 0.03528 for all three axes
 3. You leave the **Output Volume** blank, which will use the filename prefix.
 Or you can choose to create a new volume name.
 4. To preview a low resolution version of your file make sure the **preview** quality option is selected and click **Load Files** and see that all three slices viewers contain a low resolution version of our data.
 5. To visualize what the specimen looks like, go to `Data` module and drag and drop  **left_side_damaged__rec** into the 3D viewer.
+Alternatively, you can use the right-mouse click as shown in the screen capture.
 (Note: We will cover `Volume Rendering` module in great detail tomorrow.
 For the time being, this is all you need).

 <img src="Data_Volume_Rendering.png">